 Before you bring a student into the organization, you will need to identify the student and follow the steps in the guide for recruiting, screening and onboarding the student.

-Ensure that all paperwork such as Student Employee Authorization Form has been filled out completely and timely as well as the criminal background check completed, I9 and W4 before they begin.
+Ensure New Hire/Rehire form is completed on BP Logix timely.
+Student must complete and pass the criminal background check as well as complete the I9 and W4 before they begin.